002A/ixora.io/itp/project_development_studio/post-spring-show.rst

   :width: 80%
   :align: center

 I'm going to keep developing these ideas over the summer and will continue posting to this blog.
-Check back often!
+Check back often!!!